For Faculty: Scheduling Library Sessions

 In class the week before the session:

 • Ask students to go directly to the library for the session, by the normal start time for your class.
-They should gather near the circulation desk, on the library's main floor.
+They should gather near the Library Services Desk on the library's main floor.

 • If the library instruction class is scheduled to take place on Zoom, please send your students the link to the Zoom session